Silvertip Tetra (Hasemania nana) Species Profile & Care Guide

 Other Tetras of interest

 The Silvertip Tetra is relatively easy to feed.
 These fish will readily accept anything offered.
-For the best colours and condition, offer them regular meals of small frozen and live foods such as daphnia, bloodworm and brine shrimp as well as high quality dried flakes and granules.
+For the best colours and conditions, offer them regular meals of small frozen and live foods such as daphnia, bloodworm and brine shrimp, and high-quality dried flakes and granules.

 Breeding the Silvertip Tetra

-The Silvertip Tetra is quite easily bred, although you will need to set up a separate breeding tank if you would like to increase the yield of fry.
+The Silvertip Tetra is quite easily bred, which is reflected in their low price in the aquarium trade.
+You will need to set up a separate breeding tank if you would like to increase the yield of fry.

 Alternatively, you can spawn them in pairs.
 Under this method, the fish are conditioned in female and male groups in separate tanks with a high-quality diet of frozen and live foods, with a slightly higher temperature than you usually have in the main tank and somewhat acidic water.

-When the females are full of eggs, and the males are presenting their best colours, select the best-coloured male and the healthiest female and place them in the breeding tank.
-The couple should spawn the next morning.
+When the females are full of eggs, and the males present their best colours, select the best-coloured male and the healthiest female and place them in the breeding tank.
+The couple should spawn the following day.

 In either situation, the adults will consume the eggs if given a chance and should be removed at the first chance.